spatie/typescript-transformer/docs/transformers/type-processors.md

 You can either return a PHPDocumenter type or a `TypeScriptType` instance for literal TypeScript types.

-Let's take a look at an example, with this type processor, each property type will be converted into a `string`.
+Let's take a look at an example.
+With this type processor, it will convert each property type into a `string`.

 Using a `TypeScriptType`: